srImathE satakOpAya nama:

 Even though one can realise one’s own self which is gyAna svarUpam (being gyAnam), having gyAnam and free (different) from matter, one cannot easily understand sarvEsvaran who descends into many different forms to accept his devotees.
 One will be always confused as to whether this supreme lord is brahmA, rudhran or srIman nArAyaNan.
 How to understand the truth in such a case?

 Highlights from nanjIyar‘s introduction

-In this 6th pAsuram, when sarvEsvaran (supreme lord) assumes a form amidst brahmA and rudhran (like them) to manifest his simplicity, that itself becomes the cause of confusion to determine who is the supreme lord. nammAzhwAr clarifies that by clearly explaining mUrthy thrayam (three forms) and eliminates the difficulty in establishing his supremacy.
+In this 6th pAsuram, when sarvEsvaran (supreme lord) assumes a form amidst brahmA and rudhran (like them) to manifest his simplicity, that itself becomes the cause of confusion to determine as to who is the supreme lord. nammAzhwAr clarifies that by clearly explaining mUrthy thrayam (three forms) and eliminates the difficulty in establishing his supremacy.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

 Subsequently, the first avathAram (incarnation as vishNu) amidst brahmA and rudhran will lead to considering him as the same as the other two – it is difficult to understand the truth, so you contemplate it and approach the right person.